nicolasanelli/c-language-book-system/README.md

 # Library System

-This project is a C language project, made for example of a terminal application with some specifics skills needed from C language.
+This project is a C language project, made for example of a terminal application with some specifics skills from C language.

-For running it you need to compile the library and the main source of project using the below command:
+For running it you need to compile the library and the main source code file of project using the below command:
 ```
 $ gcc layout.h booksystem.c -o BookSystem
 ```